National Poultry Improvement Plan of Arizona

 Courtesy of:

 It is recommended that you establish a relationship with a veterinarian for the general health and welfare of your flock.
-The NPIP program and state veterinarian’s office does not provide veterinary care.
+The NPIP program and state veterinarian’s office does not provide veterinary care nor are vaccinations essential to participate in the program.

 Dr. Ryan Wolker, State Veterinarian